thomascong121/SocialDistance/SDD/README.md

 #Example:
 video_path = path to your video
-img_path = path to your video framesDrive/SocialDistance/data/CUHK/test'#'/content/drive/My Drive/SocialDistance/data/Mall'
-output_path_video = path to your output video image_groundTruth = path to your ground truth file
+img_path = path to your video frames output_path_video = path to your output video image_groundTruth = path to your ground truth file